-- ✓ A filter dryer to keep the refrigerant clean and free of contaminants. - ✓ A sight glass to observe the level of refrigerant. - ✓ A manual reset high pressure switch on the discharge to protect the compressor from high pressures. - ✓ Auto reset low pressure switch. - ✓ 24-volt contactor for control of fan coil unit. - ✓ Outdoor enclosure. - ✓ Crankcase heater. - ✓ Low ambient refrigeration controls (see page 10 for Extreme Climate Protection option).
+- ✓ A filter dryer to keep the refrigerant clean and free of contaminants. - ✓ A sight glass to observe the level of refrigerant. - ✓ A manual reset high pressure switch on the discharge to protect the compressor from high pressures. - ✓ Auto reset low pressure switch. - ✓ 24-volt contactor for control of fan coil unit. - ✓ Outdoor enclosure. - ✓ Crankcase heater. - Low ambient refrigeration controls (see page 11 for Extreme Climate Protection option).

-The Wine Guardian Pro Split System models meets or exceeds its rated capacities for total BTU/H and CFM at design cellar conditions and external static pressures.
+The Wine Guardian 60Hz models meets or exceeds its rated capacities for total BTU/H and CFM at design cellar conditions and external static pressures.
+The Wine Guardian 50Hz models meets or exceeds its rated capacities for total watts and cubic liters per second at design cellar conditions and external static pressures.
 Both the evaporator and condenser fans are capable of achieving the rated CFM against the external static pressure imposed by recommended ductwork.
 Both fans are motorized impeller plug fans, statically and dynamically balanced, and use permanently lubricated, direct drive motors that require no maintenance.